 For secure and highly portable data transfer and storage, there are a number of flash memory devices available today.
 Unlike an internal or external hard disk drive, flash-based devices store data on a chip instead of writing data to and reading it from a “platter.”
 The lack of moving parts makes flash memory much more durable.
 In addition, flash memory devices require very little power to operate, so they do not require their own power source.

-Flash media cards have long been the removable media choice for digital cameras, handheld devices such as personal digital assistants (), and the like.
-Flash technology also has been integrated with a USB interface to arrive at USB flash drives, which are small enough to fit on a keychain yet offer storage capacity far greater than that of CDs or even DVDs.
-An 8G USB flash drive, on average, costs under $25.
+Flash media cards have long been the removable media choice for digital cameras, handheld devices such as personal digital assistants (, and the like.
+Flash technology also has been integrated with a USB interface to arrive at USB flash drives, which are small enough to fit on a keychain yet offer storage capacity far greater than CDs or even DVDs.
+An 8G USB flash drive, on average, costs under $20.

 Ultraportable Hard Drives

 Just like their internal cousins, the capacities of external hard drives continue to climb, with capacities in excess of one terabyte (1T; one trillion bytes, or 1,024G).
 Such large amounts of storage are also available in relatively small packages in the form of external 2.5” drives.
-A 500G external 2.5” drive, on average, costs no more than $80.
+A 500G external 2.5” drive, on average, costs less than $75.

 The price per megabyte for these drives is only a fraction of the cost of flash memory.
-A Western Digital 500G My Passport Essential external hard drive, which supports both USB 2.0 and USB 3.0, is currently available for $80, or $0.00016 per megabyte, from TigerDirect.com.
-By means of comparison, an 8G Sandisk Cruzer USB flash drive costing $15 at Walmart has a per-megabyte cost that is more than 1,000% that of the Western Digital My Passport Essential external drive.
+A Western Digital 500G My Passport Essential external hard drive, which supports both USB 2.0 and USB 3.0, is currently available for $70 from TigerDirect.com, or $0.00014 per megabyte.
+By means of comparison, an 8G Sandisk Cruzer Blade USB flash drive costing $12 at Walmart has a per-megabyte cost that is nearly 950% higher than that of the Western Digital My Passport Essential external drive.

 Video & Sound

-These days, computers are as much personal entertainment systems as tools.
+Anymore, computers are as much personal entertainment systems as tools.
 Some PCs allow you to watch and record TV programs.
-Even if your multimedia desires aren’t that ambitious, chances are at some point you will still listen to audio clips or music or watch video clips or movies with your computer.
+Even if your multi-media desires aren’t that ambitious, chances are at some point you will still listen to audio clips or music or watch video clips or movies with your computer.

-If you plan to use your new PC for gaming, graphics, high-definition video or Blu-ray disc viewing, or other serious multimedia applications, a dedicated graphics card is a must.
-Upgrading a desktop PC from integrated graphics to a 256M dedicated video card usually costs under $50.
+If you plan to use your new PC for gaming, graphics, high-definition video or Blu-ray disc viewing, or other serious multi-media applications, a dedicated graphics card is a must.
+Upgrading a desktop PC from integrated graphics to a 256M dedicated video card should cost less than $50.
 For laptops, depending on the line you are looking to buy, you may not have the option to upgrade from integrated graphics to a dedicated video card.
 When such upgrades are available for the laptop, the cost is usually under $100.

 The vast majority of new systems today come equipped for stereo sound, although you have options that will affect the overall sound quality.
 Some desktop systems and many notebooks have integrated audio, which should suffice for listening to MP3s and CDs or performing general computing tasks.
 However, if you are looking for enhanced audio, you may have the option to upgrade either to software-enhanced audio or to a dedicated sound card.